 Humidity is not your friend

 Regardless of the reason for the humidity, you should do your best to protect your laptop from humidity.
-This can cause damage to the motherboard as well as possible damage to the screen.
+This can cause damage to the motherboard as well as possible damage to your screen.

 Dust is the enemy of your Laptop

 You should always make sure that your laptop is kept away from dust; this can clog fans and even vents which will cause your laptop to heat up significantly.
 To help protect the laptop it is important to look for a way to protect your computer such as keeping it on a table or a desk.

 If you are in the habit of storing papers between the screen of your laptop and the keyboard, it is likely for it to scratch the screen.
 This can leave you with an extremely large repair bill .
 Avoid this as much as possible to ensure that your screen is protected.
 Learning how to properly care for your laptop is really quick and easy and will allow your laptop to last much longer.
 As long as you are willing to take some basic precautions for your laptop, you will get a lot more usage.